HigginTown/HouseDivided/README.md

 I show that a rank-ordered list of senators by the "influence score" is the best way to select `n` senators, e.g. If you can ask `n` senators, then selecting the first `n` senators on the ordered list outperforms all other choices.
 See [predictions_information.png](https://github.com/HigginTown/HouseDivided/blob/master/gallery/influence_predictions/predictions_information.png) in the gallery.

-In this model, Senators can either influence one another or influence the final outcome of a vote.
+In this model, senators can either influence one another or influence the final outcome of a vote.
 I model influence as an answer to one of the folllowing two questions:
- - For two senators A and B, how much does the voting behavior of A tell me about the voting behavior of B?
-This is the infleunce A has on B.
+ - For two senators Alice and Bob, how much does the voting behavior of Alice tell me about the voting behavior of Bob?
+This is the infleunce Alice has on Bob.
  - Senators can also be influential on the outcome.
-How much does knowing the vote of A tell me about the final outcome of the vote?
+How much does knowing the vote of Alice tell me about the final outcome of the vote?
 The more influential the senator, the more information we gain about the final vote outcome.

 There is a [blog](http://www.adammassachi.com/senate-114/) with analysis and commentary on the preliminary results.